pudly/schmopera-hugo/content/articles/ensemble-boheme.md

 The four Ensemble Studio singers all took on roles that might have seemed, at first thought, like an odd fit; yet they spent the night convincing me otherwise.
 Chan filled out the space in Puccini's writing with lovely line, and Allison lent a stoic side to Schaunard.
 Margison's Mimì was spacious and honest, and she avoided the easy traps of trying to push out more sound than she has.
 Eberwein was a more layered Musetta than I've seen before, slightly more self-conscious, as though she pep talks herself into her hunt for Marcello.

+In my own experience with these Ensemble-centre performances, the thing to marvel at is how the artists deal with the unique pressure.
+Often with many cooks in the proverbial kitchen, the preparation for this single show can last all season

 \#OperaForToronto